EVOLVED-5G/TSN_FrontEnd/README.md

 ### TSN backend

-The TSN AF can work without a real TSN backend.
-This is the default configuration (no value specified for `BackEnd` in `config.json`), however, in this case the TSN AF will only accept best-effort requests.
+The TSN FrontEnd can work without a real TSN backend.
+This is the default configuration (no value specified for `BackEnd` in `config.json`), however, in this case the TSN FrontEnd will only accept best-effort requests.
 This is, the following payload:

 ```
 {"identifier": <identifier>, "profile": "best_effort", "overrides": {}}